 Schools will be audited.
 As such a receipt book is a must!
 The white copy goes to the customer, the yellow copy is kept for accounting purposes, and the pink copy is saved for the yearbook staff.

 You may notice a question for Student Salesperson.
-Any yearbook staff member that sales 10 yearbooks receives one free yearbook.
+Any yearbook staff member that sells 10 yearbooks receives one free yearbook.
 Most yearbook profit goes to the student body.
 Suggestion: Have the Student Body Officers approve "the free yearbook for 10 sales."
 This agreement must be in the notes for auditing purposes.